Australian Antique Vintage Fishing Reel History Reference, Jenkin Bros Game Reel by Bernard (Bernie) Ladd, 25/3/2012.

 Jenkin Brothers, Melbourne, Australia.
 Magnum salt water Game Fly reel - c 1982.
 Turned from Aluminium alloy stock bar, one way heavy duty crank direct drive, Delrin drag wheel, permanent check; and stainless steel foot.
 The initial production resulted in only five reels.
 The quality, workmanship & time involved, rendered this reel as not cost effective for any further production.
 Information Courtesy Jenkin Brothers, Melbourne Victoria.

-Jenkin Brothers Game reel, R A page 16.
+Jenkin Brothers Game reel, vintage game reels, R A page 16.